mt7315/criminalip_clamAVP/README.md

 # About

-* This tool utilizes Criminal IP API to detect the IP addresses of C2 servers that are directory listed.
+* This tool utilizes Criminal IP API to detect the IP addresses of C2 (Command and Control) servers that are directory listed.

-* After downloading files from the respective C2 server, it scans for malicious files using clamAV.
+* After downloading files from the respective Cnc server, it scans for malicious files using clamAV.

 * It utilizes Criminal IP's API([https://api.criminalip.io/v1/banner/search](https://api.criminalip.io/v1/banner/search)) to detect the corresponding IPs.